-If you want the recipe to be also dairy-free, just swap out some of the ingredients for the following items: almond milk, buttery sticks, and almond cream cheese.
+If you want this riveting recipe for fall desserts to be also dairy-free, just swap out some of the ingredients for the following items: almond milk, buttery sticks, and almond cream cheese.

 The bars are best served chilled, so you should chill them at least 30 minutes before eating and store them in a fridge.

 The dish calls for a 10x15x1 inch jelly roll pan.
 If you can’t find one, a 9×13 pan is also a good alternative.
 Just remember to bake the bars for an additional 5 minutes on top of the regular 25-30 minutes of cooking time.

 Let’s get into the kitchen and start making Pumpkin Bars, the go-to fall recipe for every household.